Voxelum/xmcl-page/README.md

 ## I18n of website

-Add a new locale file under the `locales/` folder.
+To localize the official website, add a new locale file under the `locales/` folder.

 ## Develop official document

+Make sure you clone the repo with `--recurse-submodules`.

+> If you didn't do that, please run `git submodule init` & `git submodule update

 Install by pnpm